 10. Masque of the Red Death (1964)

-Roger Corman directed this adaptation of Edgar Allen Poe’s short story, one of his many Poe-inspired films that he directed and/or produced that starred Vincent Price.
+Roger Corman helmed this adaptation of Edgar Allen Poe’s short story, one of his many Poe-inspired films that he directed and/or produced that starred Vincent Price.
 Set in the Dark Ages, Price stars Prince Prospero, a devil worshiping regent who barricades himself and his court against a plague ravaging the countryside.
 The devil worshiping Prospero takes in a young, virtuous woman to his castle under the premise of helping her and her family escape the plague.
 His true intention is to corrupt her by introducing her to the debauchery commonplace amongst his royal followers.

 Masque of the Red Death is surprisingly complex thanks to Price’s performance as Prospero.
 It’s obvious he enjoys camping it up, almost twirling a Snidely Whiplash ‘stache at various intervals throughout the film.
 However, there is an almost tragic anti-hero aspect to Price’s characterization.
 Evil isn’t shown merely as a one-note entity that wants to corrupt Good.
 Rather, Evil is attracted to Good because it possesses traits that Evil can never have.
 That difference makes it all the more intriguing of a subject to corrupt.